shlomif/my-software-engineer-list/README.md

 ## Software Processes

-- Linear
-  - [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) — a linear process with strict phases.
+Most Software Processes are more or less Hybrids, so to avoid disagreement, the processes will be represented as is.

 - [Kanban](https://www.atlassian.com/agile/kanban) — a lean method that relies heavily on the usage of a project board, and good communication.
-- Agile
 - [SCRUM](https://www.scrumguides.org) — an agile process that works in concentrated chunks of time (sprints), and has well-defined roles for project members.
-  - Incremental
-  - Adaptive
-- Extreme
+- [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) — a linear process with strict phases.
-- Hybrid
+- Rapid Development Waterfall

-- [Agile](https://www.geeksforgeeks.org/software-engineering-agile-software-development/) — an iterative and incremental approach, that is flexible and adopts well to changes.
 - [Extreme Programming](http://www.extremeprogramming.org) — an agile process that emphasized pair programming and customer satisfaction.
+- ScrumFall
+- [V-Model](https://en.wikipedia.org/wiki/V-Model_(software_development)) — a hybrid considered an extension of the waterfall model, that has more blurry phases.
+- [Spiral](https://en.wikipedia.org/wiki/Spiral_model) — a risk-driven combined linear-iterative framework, that adopts elements from the incremental, waterfall and evolutionary prototyping model.
+- [Evolutionary](https://www.geeksforgeeks.org/software-engineering-evolutionary-model/) — an iterative and incremental framework, relevant for larger projects.
-- [Unified Process](https://en.wikipedia.org/wiki/Unified_Process) — an agile software development process framework, with a heavy focus on UML.
+- [Unified Process](https://en.wikipedia.org/wiki/Unified_Process) — an software development process framework, with a heavy focus on UML.
   - [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) — a specific implementation of the Unified Process.
 - [Prototyping](https://www.guru99.com/software-engineering-prototyping-model.html) — an iterative and incremental framework that puts great focus on evolutionary prototyping.
-- [Spiral](https://en.wikipedia.org/wiki/Spiral_model) — a risk-driven combined linear-iterative framework, that adopts elements from the incremental, waterfall and evolutionary prototyping model.
 - [Rapid application development (RAD)](https://en.wikipedia.org/wiki/Rapid_application_development) — an iterative and incremental framework that puts a larger focus on being practical rather than using valuable time on planning, design, and documentation.
-- [Evolutionary](https://www.geeksforgeeks.org/software-engineering-evolutionary-model/) — an iterative and incremental framework, relevant for larger projects.
 - [Component-Based Software Engineering](https://en.wikipedia.org/wiki/Component-based_software_engineering) — an iterative and incremental framework, that is adapted to Component-Based Programming.

-##

 # Math